Loriowar/relation_builder/README.md

 ### 'Build' strategy

 It based on simple build association.
-It cat be useful if you doesn't want to have a deal with [nested_attributes](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html).
+It can be useful if you doesn't want to have a deal with [nested_attributes](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html).
 This strategy has same syntax with `auto_build_relations` key, but have several restrictions.